American Academy of Acupuncture and Oriental Medicine: Academics

-Student body

-The majority of students are women over the age of 30 and over 14% of the student population is of a non-Caucasian ethnicity.
-Due to the small size of the school, the 110 students enjoy small classes and close relations with faculty and administrative staff.

-Location

-The American Academy of Acupuncture and Oriental Medicine (AAAOM) is located at 1925 West County Road B2 in Roseville, Minnesota, near the junction of Interstate 35W and Highway 36.

 Accreditation

 The Master of Science in Acupuncture and Oriental Medicine program of the AAAOM is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and Oriental medicine practitioners.

 Minnesota license requirements for practice

 Minnesota requires passage of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) acupuncture examination in order to practice in the state.
 Minnesota Board of Medical Practice is licensing agency for practicing acupuncture in Minnesota.
 Graduates from the Acupuncture and Oriental Medicine program at the American Academy of Acupuncture and Oriental Medicine, which is an accredited program with the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), are qualified to take the NCCAOM exams.
 AAAOM prepares its students for national certification by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM).